PLCnext/OpcUaMethods/README.md

 In this example, we will create an OPC UA method that retrieves a single item of Parameter, Diagnostics and Information (PDI) data from an Axioline I/O module connected to the PLC.

-The PDI data available for a specific I/O module is described in the data sheet for that I/O module.
+The PDI data available for each type of Axioline I/O module is described in the data sheet for that I/O module.
 Data sheets can be downloaded from the Phoenix Contact website.

 The "address" of each item of PDI data can be uniquely identified using four integers: